mynameissergio/countries-of-planet-earth/README.md

 UI to search for countries that find themselves on earth.

 It is first necessary to run `composer install` from the project directory to install Laravel dependecies.

+We also need a new `.env` file, and `APP_KEY` generated.

+`cp .env.example .env`

+`php artisan key:generate`

-Afterwards to try it out, navigate to the `public` directory in this project:
+Finally, to try it out, navigate to the `public` directory in this project:

 `cd public`

-Simply start up the built-in php server:
+And simply start up the built-in php server:

 `php -S localhost:8000`